Skip to Content

 Ask for a rescue team

-The lesson that the insurer could draw from this was that standard procedures are very important.
+The lesson that the insurer could learn from this was that standard procedures are very important.
 As long as people stick to it, it's fine.
 But when in doubt, it is wiser to contact the IT department than to find a solution yourself outside the procedures.

 Lesson 13

-Don't just trust on response
+Don't rely blindly on response

 A hacker fights without gloves!